 Vegetable & Fruit Garden

-- Can plant warm weather lovers like corn, peppers, zucchini and squash, as well as basil if needed.
+- You can plant warm weather lovers like corn, peppers, zucchini and squash, as well as basil if needed.

 - Planting rows of bush beans, summer lettuce, and corn at intervals will spread out the harvest.

 - Thin rows of beets, carrots, lettuce, and chard as needed.

 - Keep tomatoes staked, pruning lower branches as needed to keep air flowing and discourage blights (this is the easiest way I've ever found to stake tomatoes).
 Also stake plants like peppers and brussels sprouts as needed.

 - Hill up potatoes for a total of 2-3 times before letting mature using either soil or straw.

 - For fall garden: sow seeds of plants like brussels sprouts, long-maturing cabbage, rutabagas and turnips (see this winter growing chart from Territorial Seed for a list of varieties to grow for fall and winter gardening - it's really comprehensive!)

 - Monitor fruit trees for insects and disease, treating as needed by removing infested areas, fruit, and netting if possible.